-- Un-obstructed paths of travel must be made available for persons utilising mobility devices such as wheelchairs, prams, and walkers including those who may be visually impaired community members. - A business parklet may require the removal of outdoor dining on the footpath, particularly where a footpath is narrow.
-See further information under the 'Considerations prior to making an application' section. - A business parklet must provide at least one accessible access point with a preferred width of 2m, or minimum width of 1.5m. - A business parklet should provide a wheelchair turning area and resting space
+- Un-obstructed paths of travel must be provided for persons utilising mobility devices such as wheelchairs, prams, and walkers including those who may be visually impaired community members. - To achieve a business parklet may require the removal of outdoor dining on the footpath, particularly where a footpath is narrow. - A business parklet must provide at least one accessible access point, with a minimum width of 1.5m, preferred 2m. - A business parklet should provide a wheelchair turning area and resting space.

-Figure 15: Business Parklets must have at least one unobstructed entrance, with a minimum width of 1.5m, preferably 2m
+Figure 15: Business Parklets must have at least one unobstructed entrance, with a minimum width of 1.5m, preferably 2m.

-Figure 16: It is preferred that the entire frontage of the Business Parklet is accessible from the footpath
+Figure 16: It is preferred that the entire frontage of the Business Parklet is accessible from the footpath.